-Based on substantial evidence in the record, including without limitation, the Applicant's AB 1633 Notice, the Planning Commission concurs with the determination of the City's Community Development Director and recommends that the Claremont City Council also concur that the Project qualifies for a Class 32 CEQA Exemption and is not subject to any of the exceptions outlined in Section 15300.2 of the CEQA Guidelines.
+Based on substantial evidence in the record, including without limitation, the Applicant's AB 1633 Notice (as supplemented), the City Council concurs with the determination of the City's Community Development Director that the Project qualifies for a Class 32 CEQA Exemption and is not subject to any of the exceptions outlined in Section 15300.2 of the CEQA Guidelines.

 SECTION 3.
 General Plan Consistency Findings.
-Based on substantial evidence in the record, the Planning Commission finds that the Project furthers a number of General Plan goals and policies including the following:
+Based on substantial evidence in the record, the City Council finds that the Project furthers a number of General Plan goals and policies including the following: